chris-rock/chris-rock.github.io/src/contents/articles/coreos-openstack/index.md

 ## Upload the Image

-Personally, I use the [OpenStack Docker CLI image](https://github.com/chris-rock/openstack-cli), that provides the nova and glance tool.
-Once you are able to connect to OpenStack, you need to download the CoreOS image and bunzip.
+Personally, I use the [OpenStack Docker CLI image](https://github.com/chris-rock/openstack-cli), that provides the nova and glance tool and is [described here](http://lollyrock.com/articles/openstack-cli-docker/).
+Once you are able to connect to OpenStack, you need to download the CoreOS image and bunzip it.

 ```bash
 # download stable channel